 There’s more to this first step than you might realize.
 It doesn’t just help you jumpstart your savings — it also helps to establish the good financial habit of paying for emergencies with cash, rather than racking up more debt on your credit cards.

 If saving $1000 seems like a difficult task, don’t worry!
 There are a lot of great tools available to you to help you reach your goal.
-Services like Mint, Personal Capital, and You Need A Budget are accessible and designed to help people of any financial situation and financial literacy level succeed in taking control of their finances through establishing a budget.
+Services like Mint, Empower, and You Need A Budget are accessible and designed to help people of any financial situation and financial literacy level succeed in taking control of their finances through establishing a budget.

-Additionally, apps like Trim, Truebill, and Bill Shark can give your savings a boost and help you save an average of $512 per year by helping you to find and eliminate unused subscription service and memberships, and even negotiating you lower rates on certain monthly expenses.
+Additionally, apps like Trim, Rocket Money, and Bill Shark can give your savings a boost and help you save an average of $512 per year by helping you to find and eliminate unused subscription service and memberships, and even negotiating you lower rates on certain monthly expenses.
 When you are building your savings, every dollar counts!

 All of these apps and services really speak to the same principle: making the most out of every dollar.
 When times are lean, you need to reconsider what services and products you absolutely “must” have and which ones you can live without.